Amazon Marketplace

 AVS is Amazon's service for vendors that offers support with account management, fulfillment, and business strategy.
 Vendors have access to vendor managers and specialized consulting.
 AVS is an offering only for 1P partners who meet certain minimum requirements.

-Open term pageAW
+Open glossary pageAW

 Amazon Warehouse